 Places to See Along the Hana Highway

 Besides the lush rainforests and elaborate bridges, the waterfalls are undoubtedly some of the best sites along the road.
 Twin Falls, near mile marker 2, looks like paradise and has a beautiful pool where visitors can swim.
-After mile marker 19, the Upper Waikani Falls or aptly called Three Bears Falls rushes down like a luminescent bridal veil.
+After mile marker 19, the Upper Waikani Falls or Three Bears Falls rushes down like a bridal veil.
 Hanawai Falls is dreamy waterfall near a bridge near mile marker 24.
-Between mile markers 44 and 45 is Wailua Falls, considered by many the picture-perfect waterfall.
+Many consider Wailua Falls, between mile markers 44 and 45, as the picture perfect waterfall.

 As the majority of the road winds along the coast, there are several beaches that are worth visiting.
-Koki Beach, though it is not suitable for swimming, is south of the town of Hana, and highlights a colorful mix of white, black and red sand.
+Koki Beach, while not suitable for swimming, features a colorful mix of white, black and red sand.
 Hamoa Beach, near Hana is ideal for family swimming and is renowned for being one of America’s best beaches.
 Wai’anapanapa State Park, also near Hana, is home to the black-sand Honokalani Beach.
-The unique Kaihalulu Beach in the town of Hana features red sands; but visitors should exercise caution as the hike to this beach can be both treacherous and challenging, and is not a safe place to swim.
+The unique Kaihalulu Beach in the town of Hana features red sands.
+Visitors should exercise caution as the hike to this beach can be both treacherous and challenging.
+As such, it is not a safe place to swim.

 There are also wayside parks, inlets, coves, heiaus and small resting places to discover along the way.
 Be sure to take every opportunity you can to soak in the environment as the road to Hana is an exceptional experience both visually and culturally.